cloudmesh-community/fa18-523-53/paper/paper.md

 ---

-:o: citation missing

-:o: bibtex issues

-:o: you write primary goals were, are they no longer valid.
-If so, shoudl that not be are. otherwise it reads kafka has been shut down nad if so needs to be explicitly mentioned.

-:o: I am not understanding the conclusion, it may be better to integrate that into the introduction in some form and delete the conclusion

 ## Introduction

-Apche Kafka [:o:] is a distributed streaming platform which works on a subscribe-publish model.
+Apche Kafka [@www-kafka] is a distributed streaming platform which works on a subscribe-publish model.
 Data flows through a streaming channel also known as a Kafka cluster by either subscribing or publishing the topics.
 The Primary objective of Kafka is to persist the message data so multiple consumers can access the same and provide horizontal scaling.
 With the increase in demand for Agile methodology in software development where the user stories should be completed in a given sprint, there is great need of shrinking down the applications to smaller units.
 These smaller units are otherwise known as Microservices.
 These Microservices are loosely coupled and the instructions inside them are light weight.
 Microservices are autonomous by nature and they can be plugged in any host and bring them up provided the software and hardware requirements are met.
 As a result, small independent teams can work on these Microservices in parallel and deploy them independently.
 Depending on the complexity of an application there could be  hundreds of Microservices defined and each of them might interact with each other.
 In other words, an event occurred on one  Microservice could start another Microservice.
 With the interactions between these Microservices increasing, it's hard trace the connection between them and hence creating a technical debt to mitigate the issue.
 Apache Kafka is a solution to mitigate this issue.